- > About Us

 Mutual Growth of Employees and the Company

-The Daiichi Sankyo Group considers its people to be its most important asset, and pursues long-term growth by practicing innovation, integrity and accountability as described in our Core Values.
+The Daiichi Sankyo Group considers its people to be its most important asset, and pursues long-term growth by practicing innovation, integrity and accountability as described in its Core Values.

 - Basic Policy